-The containers or packages in which the imported butter is sold must indicate "BEURRE PASTEURISE" (pasteurized butter), the country of origin, name of producer and its address,, net weight, production date, and the shelf life.
+The containers or packages in which the imported butter is sold must indicate "BEURRE PASTEURISE" (pasteurized butter), the country of origin, name of producer and its address, net weight, production date, and the shelf life.
 (Decree 2-93-179, December 12, 1995, Official Bulletin 4338)

-The microbiological, physical, and chemical specification required in butter can be found in the Ministry of Agriculture Decision 699-93, March 1996, Official Bulletin 4370).
+The microbiological, physical, and chemical specification required for local and imported butter can be found in the Ministry of Agriculture Decision 699-93 of March 1996 (Official Bulletin 4370).
+This decision sets the maximum tolerated germ concentration and stipulates that the imported butter must fulfill the additional following requirements: